FluBBaOfWard/WasabiGBA/README.md

 	Put the GBA into sleepmode.
 	START+SELECT wakes up from sleep mode (activated from this menu or from	5/10/30	minutes of inactivity).

+### Quit Emulator:
+	Tries to reset the Flashcart and reboots the GBA.

 ## Controls:
-	A & B buttons are mapped to SV A & B.
+	GBA A & B buttons are mapped to Supervision A & B.
-	Start is mapped to SV Start.
+	GBA Start is mapped to Supervision Start.
-	Select is mapped to SV Select.
+	GBA Select is mapped to Supervision Select.
-	The d-pad is mapped to SV d-pad.
+	GBA d-pad is mapped to Supervision d-pad.

 ## Games:
 	All games should "work".